oracle-quickstart/oci-kubernetes-monitoring/README.md

 2. Find the **OCID** of the compartment, where the dashboards need to be imported.
 3. Download the dashboard JSONs from [here](terraform/modules/dashboards/dashboards_json/).
 4. **Replace** all the instances of the keyword - "`${compartment_ocid}`" in the JSONs with the **Compartment OCID** identified in previous step.
-    * Following command is for quick reference that can be used in a linux/cloud-shell envirnment :
+    * Following command is for quick reference that can be used in a linux/cloud-shell environment :

         ```
         sed -i "s/\${compartment_ocid}/<Replace-with-Compartment-OCID>/g" *.json